PF$\Delta$: A Benchmark Dataset for Power Flow under Load, Generation, and Topology Variations: Experiments and Evaluation

 \subsection{Results}

 We select a representative subset of experiments from our standardized framework of tasks (see Table~\ref{tab:evaluation-tasks}) to evaluate model performance across diverse operational conditions.
 Specifically, we focus on Tasks 1.1, 1.2, 1.3 (and 2.1), 3.1, 4.1, 4.2, and 4.3 which span a broad range of scenarios.
 Our primary analysis is conducted on the IEEE 118-bus system, which is typically the largest and most commonly used bus-system in the literature to train GNN-based power flow models.
 Before performing experiments, we conduct a grid-search based hyperparameter search strategy to tune each architecture's parameters (see details in Appendix \ref{appendix-a11}).
 To maximize architecture generalizability, hyperparameter tuning is performed using the training data from Task 1.3, which contains the most diverse set of topological variations within our dataset.
-Each model is trained three times with different random weight initializations and error bars are calculated as the standard deviations across these runs.
-All models were trained using either an NVIDIA V100 or NVIDIA RTX 8000 GPU.
+Each model is trained three times with different random weight initializations and error bars are calculated as the standard deviations across these runs. \textit{GNS-S} and \textit{PFNet} were trained on NVIDIA V100 or NVIDIA RTX 8000 GPUs, whereas \textit{CANOS-PF} was trained on NVIDIA RTX 6000 or L40S GPUs.
 Key results are shown in Figure \ref{fig:results} and extended results are provided in Appendix \ref{appendix-a12}.